Female rapist feels brunt of the law

 The victim testified that she woke up in pain and discovered that her friend was raping her with a vibrator.

+The accused said they kissed and she then used the vibrator on her friend’s vagina.
+But she said she stopped after her friend told her to stop.

-The victim, however, said she never gave permission to have sex with her friend and she was extremely upset at what happened.
-She sent the accused a message the next day asking her why she had done that and had then unfriended her.
+The victim, however, said she never gave permission to have sex with her and she was extremely upset at what happened.
+She sent the accused a message the next day asking her why she had done that, and then unfriended her.

 “I felt dirty, exposed and angry with myself.
 I was ashamed and embarrassed,” she said.